anhnh27/reduxtoolkit-action-dispatcher/README.md

 # reduxtoolkit-action-dispatcher

-Dispatch redux actions without useDispatch or mapDispatchToProps.
+- Dispatch redux actions without useDispatch or mapDispatchToProps.
+- Wait for your action.

 ## Install